pinobatch/numism/docs/gb_emu_testing.md

   others unmeasurable; rew., VBA-M, Mesen, and mGBA 3 of 8.
   BGB passes since 1.5.10.

-SameBoy v0.13.6 passes everything.
-Results of Gambatte Classic and BizHawk Gambatte are identical to BGB.
+SameBoy has been passing everything since v0.13.6 if not earlier.

 VBA is a train wreck.
 The Hill zone test of 144p Test Suite freezes, and _Libbet and the Magic Floor_ didn't even boot until a workaround